Nutrition and hydration

 The RCN is backing this UK collaboration which aims to create a global movement that reinforces focus, energy, activity and engagement on nutrition and hydration as an important part of quality care, experience and safety improvement in health and social care settings.
 For more information see: Nutrition and Hydration Week 2014.
 You can also follow the event on Twitter at #NHW2014.

-The RCN’s Quality and Safety eBulletin will be highlighting a snapshot of nutrition and hydration resources on 13 March 2014 in a part-themed issue.
-Sign up to receive a copy of this part-themed edition.
-See: Quality and Safety eBulletin registration form.
+The RCN’s Quality and Safety eBulletin highlighted a snapshot of nutrition and hydration resources on 13 March 2014 in a part-themed issue.
+View the part-themed eBulletin.
+You can also sign up to receive the bulletin: Quality and Safety eBulletin registration form.

 Welcome to this online resource about nutrition and hydration.